-- (1) To determine if the credit score meets the minimum criteria for the particular loan program concerned, and - (2) To determine if the credit bureau report meets the standards set forth below.
+(i) To determine if the credit score meets the minimum criteria for the particular loan program concerned, and

-• Credit Bureau Report Criteria.

-- (1) The credit bureau report must indicate a credit score that meets or exceeds the minimum requirement for the particular loan program concerned.
-For reconsideration, the underwriter must obtain an updated credit bureau report with a score that meets or exceeds the minimum requirement, - (2) At least 21 months of credit history, - (3) No record of two (or more) 90-day delinquencies in the credit bureau file, - (4) No record of both a 90-day delinquency and a 60-day or more delinquency in the credit bureau file, - (5) No record of both a 90-day delinquency and any 1 trade line with three 30-day or more delinquencies in the credit bureau file,

-- (6) No record of a paid or unpaid charged off, an account in collection status or a settled account of up to \$400 within the past five years, - (7) No record of a foreclosure, repossession, open judgment or suit, unpaid tax lien, or other negative public record items in the past seven years, - (8) No record of a bankruptcy for up to ten years in the past, and - (9) No record of a student loan default.
+- (ii) To determine if the credit bureau report meets the standards set forth below. - Credit Bureau Report Criteria. - (i) The credit bureau report must indicate a credit score that meets or exceeds the minimum requirement for the particular loan program concerned.
+For reconsideration, the underwriter must obtain an updated credit bureau report with a score that meets or exceeds the minimum requirement, - (ii) At least 21 months of credit history, - (iii) No record of two (or more) 90-day delinquencies in the credit bureau file, - (iv) No record of both a 90-day delinquency and a 60-day or more delinquency in the credit bureau file, - (v) No record of both a 90-day delinquency and any one trade line with three 30-day or more delinquencies in the credit bureau file, - (vi) No record of a paid or unpaid charged off, an account in collection status or a settled account of up to \$400 within the past five years, - (vii) No record of a foreclosure, repossession, open judgment or suit, unpaid tax lien, or other negative public record items in the past seven years, - (viii) No record of a bankruptcy for up to ten years in the past, and - (ix) No record of a student loan default.
 A closed student loan default will be recognized as a charge-off on a trade line listed on the credit bureau report.

-For a limited segment of pricing tiers in the Direct to Consumer loan programs of certain participant lenders, subsections (2) - (7) above may not apply.
+For a limited segment of pricing tiers of certain participant lenders, subsections (iii) - (vii) above may not apply.